-Environmental Health and Justice has been defined by our community as “our commitment to honor and protect the rights of ourselves, our habitat and the fair treatment of all living beings.”
+Environmental Justice has been defined by our community as “our commitment to honor and protect the rights of ourselves, our habitat and the fair treatment of all living beings.”

 We work with tribal, local, national, and international networks and coalitions to:

 - Amplify the strengths of Indigenous women, their families, and land-based peoples to grow Beloved Community

 - Facilitate reconnection with our everyday relational-tivity to land, air, and water as sacred aspects of our collective wellbeing

 - Engage in dialogue and activism on nuclear abolition, human rights, and the rights of Nung Ochuu Quiyo, Our Earth Mother, while integrating Tewa values and spirit-rooted environmental justice advocacy, policy change, and community education

 - Community education that supports environmental health and climate change adaptability through the creation of community gardens (such as the Española Healing Foods Oasis), heirloom seed libraries, non-GMO seed exchanges, traditional agriculture, bio and mycoremediation practices

 - Creating shifts toward decolonization by upholding the values of sharing and abundance; nonviolence; economic, social, and gender equity